 - a Large deep saute pan

-- 1 pound Bratwurst (chasing removed)
+- 1 pound Bratwurst, (chasing removed or use ground)

 - 12 oz spaghetti or fettucine

 - ½ cup wheat beer or pale ale